What Is Carrier Screening?

 A negative result suggests a low chance that you are carriers for the genetic conditions screened.
 However, a negative screening test does not eliminate the possibility that you are a carrier because there is always a residual risk of being a carrier of the condition based on carrier prevalence in your ethnicity background and test sensitivity.

 The chance of having an affected child for the conditions screened depends on the carrier frequency in the population and the mutations tested.
 It may be difficult to calculate the residual risk for each condition screened for in Expanded Carrier Screening because the carrier frequency of certain conditions in the general population may be unknown.
 It is generally recommended to assume the highest residual risk associated with your ethnicity background.

 What Are Your Options If You Find Out You Are Carriers?

-If you find out that both you and your partner are carriers, you have several options:
+If you find out that you are a carrier, you have several options:

 Early Screening Offers Many Advantages